The Best WW1 Strategy & War Games11 Nov 2018 10

-We're coming to the closing months of 2018, which means not long left until we hit the 100th year anniversary of the end of World War One, and the end of the centennial celebrations as a whole.
+Today marks the 100th year anniversary of the end of World War One, and the end of the centennial celebrations as a whole.
 While the subject has seen renewed interest these past few years generally, there's not been any decent new computer war game releases so this list remains fairly static, which is a shame considering the interesting materiel coming out of the board war games world these days.

 Want to look ahead to everyone's favourite World War II?
 We've rounded-up the best of the best right here.